Ricks-Lab/gpu-utils/README.md

 * PEP8 style modifications
 * Fixed a bug in monitor display.
 * Implement requirements file for with and without a venv.
+* Found and fixed a few minor bugs.

 ## Development Plans
 * Enhance formatting in Gtk monitor tool.
 Need to improve my Gtk skills!